 Original Tran ID – The original tran id of the other CR’s enrollment.
 (BGN06 of the 814_06).

-Comment - “TDSP return ESI ID per RMG Section 7.16.4.3.3 and restore switch hold upon reinstatement.”
-This comment is required at the time of submission in order for the issue to be considered valid.
-Also, for reporting purposes, it is important that this comment be entered exactly as shown above.
+CRITICAL: The Comments field is technically optional; however, not providing the required information referenced in RMG Section 7.3.2(1) could result in a delay of issue resolution.
+Please include any additional information in this box.

-Select "OK" to create the Inadvertent Losing MarkeTrak Issue.
+Select OK to create the Inadvertent Losing MarkeTrak Issue.

 By selecting OK, the Premise Type and Siebel Status/Sub-status will be populated on the issue and it enters ERCOT’s queue in a state of New.
 The issue is visible only by the Submitting CR and ERCOT.
 The Submitting CR has the option to Withdraw the issue at this point.